thangchung/dapr-labs/polyglot/docs/part-2.md

 The source code can be found at [product-api](https://github.com/thangchung/dapr-labs/tree/main/polyglot/product-api).

 > But, if you want to make it work on the runtime, you need to daprize it with `daprd`.
-See next part for it.
+See the next part.

 ### 2. Counter-API